-With change comes questions, doubt, and so many more emotions.
+With change comes questions, doubt, and so many emotions.
 However, if change is implemented correctly within your organization, it can be done quickly with minimal problems.
+That's what this article is about.

-It might make sense to jump straight into finding what you think is the best solution, and getting the project finished as quickly as possible.
-When organizations skip steps, avoid communication and collaboration, or ignore business needs, implementation of change usually backfires.
-Having a plan and maintaining open communications is key within all of these steps below.
+It might seem to make sense to jump straight into finding what you think is the best solution and getting the project finished as quickly as possible.
+But when organizations skip steps, avoid communication and collaboration, or ignore business needs, implementation of change usually backfires.

-Here are a few steps to follow to ensure a successful implementation of a new initiative:
+Here are seven steps to follow to ensure a successful implementation of a new initiative.
+They'll be your secrets to success.
+Note that having a plan and maintaining open communications are critical in each step.

 Before you begin speaking to stakeholders and business users, evaluate the current process.
 Identify gaps, problems, and possible improvements.
 This is a great time to think about the future state of your process.
 Ignore current limitations to allow for innovative ideas.